 At first glance, Xerox was doing a lot of things right.
 The page was focused on one product, the language was clear and spoke directly to the target audience.
 What could possibly be wrong?

-In this case, the problem was not that Xerox needed to say something differently.
+In this case, the problem was not that Xerox needed to say something different.
 They needed not to say it at all!

 In this case, placing links to dealers on the order page meant visitors were abandoning the checkout page to go elsewhere.
 They might complete the sale somewhere eventually, but then again they might not.